(03) 5593 2934 | Geelong & Camperdown · Telehealth Australia-wide

 Same engine, different framing.

-The methodology is the same as our clinical pathway — qEEG examination, autonomic markers, formulation, programme — but the framing is different.
+The methodology is the same as our clinical pathway — qEEG examination, autonomic markers, formulation, program — but the framing is different.
 Goals are operational rather than symptomatic.
 Outcomes are tracked against the demands of the role: focus durability under fatigue, autonomic recovery between high-load events, sleep architecture during travel, cognitive resilience across a season.

-Programmes typically weight more heavily toward HRV biofeedback and breath-work for autonomic capacity, with neurofeedback used where the qEEG indicates a specific lever worth training.
+Programs typically weight more heavily toward HRV biofeedback and breath-work for autonomic capacity, with neurofeedback used where the qEEG indicates a specific lever worth training.

 What we measure